openstack/tempest/doc/source/write_tests.rst

 This guide serves as a starting point for developers working on writing new Tempest tests.
 At a high level tests in Tempest are just tests that conform to the standard python `unit test`_ framework.
-But there are several aspects of that are unique to tempest and it's role as an integration test suite running against a real cloud.
+But there are several aspects of that are unique to Tempest and its role as an integration test suite running against a real cloud.

 .. _unit test: https://docs.python.org/3.6/library/unittest.html

-.. note:: This guide is for writing tests in the tempest repository.
+.. note:: This guide is for writing tests in the Tempest repository.
 While many
-          parts of this guide are also applicable to tempest plugins, not all the APIs mentioned are considered stable or recommended for use in plugins.
+          parts of this guide are also applicable to Tempest plugins, not all the APIs mentioned are considered stable or recommended for use in plugins.
 Please refer to :ref:`tempest_plugin` for details about writing plugins